-In this post: When projects around the house start to pile up, you may feel a sense of home care overwhelm.
+Feeling overwhelmed by house projects?
+When projects around the house start to pile up, you may feel stressed.
 Try these tips to conquer your to-do list and love your home.

 Have you ever been embarrassed to have people over, because you thought your home was too much of a disaster?
 Or felt so overwhelmed by all of the home care tasks facing you, that you just didn’t know where to start?

 Me too.
-There is always something on my home care to-do list.
-Always.
+There is always something on my home to-do list.

-The tasks that fill our to-do lists can quickly become overwhelming.
 There always seems to be too much to do, and not enough time to get it all done.
+And it seems like the have-to-get done list always takes precedence over the want-to-do list.

 CONQUERING HOME CARE OVERWHELM

 Taking care of your home can be a lot of fun.
-Those DIY home improvement projects are a source of pride.
-It’s a joy to live in a home you love.
+Doing DIY home improvement projects are a source of pride and you get to customize your home to be unique and a place that makes you happy.

 1. Have Grace for Yourself